In addition to reducing GHG emissions, Toronto needs to plan ahead to be ready to cope with and recover from the impacts of a changing climate.

 These changes in weather are costly and affect the health and wellness of Toronto residents and damage public and private infrastructure and natural ecosystems.
 They disrupt service delivery and the economic and social systems we depend on.

-Taking action early saves money: spending a dollar today on adaptation will save $15 in the future.
-Across Ontario, a proactive adaptation approach would save 1.1 billion dollars per year in climate costs by the end of the century, compared with simply reacting to the impacts of climate change.
-There are also many co-benefits including mental and physical health benefits of access to green urban spaces, creation of green jobs, connecting communities and addressing inequities.
+Acting early saves money: spending a dollar today on adaptation will save $15 in the future.
+Across Ontario, a proactive adaptation approach would save $1.1 billion dollars per year in climate costs by the end of the century, compared with simply reacting to the impacts of climate change.
+There are also mental and physical health benefits to accessing green urban spaces, creating green jobs, connecting communities and addressing inequities.

 Toronto’s 2019 Resilience Strategy identified the many important pressures that Torontonians are facing, including housing, mobility, equity, climate change, civic engagement, and the strength of communities, and discussed how we can build resilience to all of these important challenges.
 To address our resilience to climate change, we need to change how we do business to consider how a future climate will affect the infrastructure, natural systems, services, and communities that make up the City.
 Examples of projects that increase Toronto’s climate resilience are: